 Caring for Country

-Like our ancestors, we light small fires early in the year, while it’s still nice and cool.
-The fires encourage new growth, while the patchwork of burnt and unburnt land makes it hard for big bushfires to spread.
+We light small fires early in the year while it’s still nice and cool.
+The fires encourage new growth, while the patchwork of burnt and unburnt land makes it more difficult for bushfires to spread.
 Using small fires also means animals have plenty of time to escape to unburnt habitat.